Adopted: August 14, 2020*

 A. Possible Mechanisms for Informal Resolution

 - One-on-One Meeting.
 The complainant, either alone or with an appropriate third party, may meet with the individual whose behavior is causing concern, discuss the situation, and clearly communicate that the behavior is unwanted and that the complainant wishes it to cease.
+A complainant will never be obligated to meet one-on-one with a respondent as a means to resolving a complaint; using a one-on-one meeting as an alternative resolution is voluntary.

 - Intervention by Supervisor or Other Individual with Authority.
 The complaining party may request assistance in addressing the behavior from an individual with supervisory authority over the person whose conduct is at issue.
 While Duke’s ability to impose discipline may be limited in the absence of a formal finding of a violation, an individual with supervisory authority may be able to meet with the individual whose behavior is causing concern and clearly communicate that the behavior is unwanted and that the complaining party wishes it to cease.